isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 For flawless results, use a high-quality nap roller, a four-inch polyester or nylon brush, or a 2200-3200 PSI airless sprayer.
 Alternatively, you can use a 023 inch to the 025-inch spray tip.
 Essentially, this is a premium exterior and interior paint designed to seal and waterproof all porous concrete surfaces in and outside your home.

-One gallon of The KILTZ Interior Water-proofing Paint can cover 75 -125 sq ft Pros: - Dries fast to touch - The manufacture has been in business for over forty years. - Uses nanotechnology
+One gallon of The KILTZ Interior Water-proofing Paint can cover 75 -125 sq ft
+Pros:
+- Dries fast to touch
+- The manufacture has been in business for over forty years.
+- Uses nanotechnology

+Cons:
-Cons: - Not recommended for floors
+- Not recommended for floors

-> See Also: > Quality Paint Strippers

 ###  [6.
 KILZ L378601 Interior/Exterior Slip-Resistant Decorative Concrete Paint](https://www.amazon.com/dp/B07BF4MTXJ/?tag=p-policy-20)